(Updated Sept. 28, 2022)

-At Smooth Move People, we’ve provided some guidelines on residential moving.
-Notice that we recommend that you handle “pets, plants and certain valuables” yourself.
+At Smooth Move People, we’ve provided some guidelines on residential moving that you can see here.
+Notice that we recommend that you handle “pets, plants, and certain valuables” yourself.
 We’re happy to provide suggestions for how to move house plants above and beyond what’s contained in this blog post.
 Just ask!

 When it gets close to the time of your move — say, two to three weeks in advance — then it’s time to prune your house plant for packing.
 The best thing to do in this situation is to consult online guides (or even your local college botanist) to determine the best ways to prune and pack your beloved and leafy friend.